mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 goal X. I do the gets the break production.
 Um, some like, you know, obvious mistakes because production incidents will happen always.
-But I have a feeling that as engineers, we kind of get to choose what kind of productions incidents are not going to happen at all, because we've managed to.
-Test and make sure that I don't know, it is not possible for our login page to be empty.
+But I have a feeling that as engineers, we kind of get to choose what kind of productions incidents are not going to happen at all, because we've managed to, Test and make sure that I don't know, it is not possible for our login page to be empty.